Nyanyan/Egaroucid/web_resources/en/web/index.md

 # Egaroucid for Web

 <div align="center">
     This is simplified version and weaker than [download version](./../download/).
 Also, this version has very few features.
-You can use full rich features with download version.
+You can use full rich features with download version.<br>
+    If loading doesn't finish in 10 seconds, please reload this page.
 </div>